michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 There's more to life than work.
 I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as anybody else, but, in the end, I'm an all American boy.
 I work.

-The public artifacts of my work are strong, but it isn't grandiose to say the specific context in which those artifacts were imagined, published, and maintained makes them something else.
+The public artifacts of my work are strong, but I don't think it's grandiose to say the enormously stressful context in which those artifacts were imagined, published, and maintained makes them something else.

 We can talk about contributions at my job all day.
 Those accomplishments are relevant and valuable, but they're remote.
 Open-source projects -- public objects which various companies apparently use, enjoy, and depend upon -- offer unique insights that are normally hard to come by.